stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 with attached cords and plugs, several of them much like the two devices on the shelf behind the cylinders, were huddled together.

-  &ldquo;There are four kinds of instruments here, Wilmarth,&rdquo; whispered the voice. &ldquo;Four kinds&mdash;three faculties each&mdash;makes twelve pieces in all.
+   "There are four kinds of instruments here, Wilmarth, " whispered the voice.
+"Four kinds--three faculties each--makes twelve pieces in all.
 You see there are four different sorts of beings presented in those cylinders up there.
-Three humans, six fungoid beings who can&rsquo;t navigate space corporeally, two beings from Neptune (God! if you could see the body this type has on its own planet!), and the rest entities from the central caverns of an especially interesting dark star beyond the galaxy.
-In the principal outpost inside Round Hill you&rsquo;ll now and then find more cylinders and machines&mdash;cylinders of extra-cosmic brains with different senses from any we know&mdash;allies and explorers from the uttermost Outside&mdash;and special machines for giving them impressions and expression in the several ways suited at once to them and to the comprehensions of different types of listeners.
+Three humans, six fungoid beings who can't navigate space corporeally, two beings from Neptune (God! if you could see the body this type has on its own planet!), and the rest entities from the central caverns of an especially interesting dark star beyond the galaxy.
+In the principal outpost inside Round Hill you'll now and then find more cylinders and machines--cylinders of extra-cosmic brains with different senses from any we know--allies and explorers from the uttermost Outside--and special machines for giving them impressions and expression in the several ways suited at once to them and to the comprehensions of different types of listeners.
-Round Hill, like most of the beings&rsquo; main outposts all through the various universes, is a very cosmopolitan place!
+Round Hill, like most of the beings' main outposts all through the various universes, is a very cosmopolitan place!
 Of course, only the more common types have been lent to me for experiment.

-  &ldquo;Here&mdash;take the three machines I point to and set them on the table.
+   "Here--take the three machines I point to and set them on the table.
-That tall one with the two glass lenses in front&mdash;then the box with the vacuum tubes and sounding-board&mdash;and now the one with the metal disc on top.
-Now for the cylinder with the label &lsquo;B-67&rsquo; pasted on it.
+That tall one with the two glass lenses in front--then the box with the vacuum tubes and sounding-board--and now the one with the metal disc on top.
+Now for the cylinder with the label &lsquo;B-67' pasted on it.
 Just stand in that Windsor chair to reach the shelf.
 Heavy?
 Never mind!
-Be sure of the number&mdash;B-67.
-Don&rsquo;t bother that fresh, shiny cylinder joined to the two testing instruments&mdash;the one with my name on it.
-Set B-67 on the table near where you&rsquo;ve put the machines&mdash;and see that the dial switch on all three machines is jammed over to the extreme left.
+Be sure of the number--B-67.
+Don't bother that fresh, shiny cylinder joined to the two testing instruments--the one with my name on it.
+Set B-67 on the table near where you've put the machines--and see that the dial switch on all three machines is jammed over to the extreme left.

-  &ldquo;Now connect the cord of the lens machine with the upper socket on the cylinder&mdash;there!
+   "Now connect the cord of the lens machine with the upper socket on the cylinder--there!
 Join the tube machine to the lower left-hand socket, and the disc apparatus to the outer socket.
-Now move all the dial switches on the machines over to the extreme right&mdash;first the lens one, then the disc one, and then the tube one.
-That&rsquo;s right.
-I might as well tell you that this is a human being&mdash;just like any of us.
-I&rsquo;ll give you a taste of some of the others tomorrow.&rdquo;
+Now move all the dial switches on the machines over to the extreme right--first the lens one, then the disc one, and then the tube one.
+That's right.
+I might as well tell you that this is a human being--just like any of us.
+I'll give you a taste of some of the others tomorrow. "

   To this day I do not know why I obeyed those whispers so slavishly, or whether I thought Akeley was mad or sane.
 After what had gone before, I ought to have been prepared for anything; but this mechanical mummery seemed so like the typical vagaries of crazed inventors and scientists that it struck a chord of doubt which even the preceding discourse had not excited.
-What the whisperer implied was beyond all human belief&mdash;yet were not the other things still farther beyond, and less preposterous only because of their remoteness from tangible concrete proof?
+What the whisperer implied was beyond all human belief--yet were not the other things still farther beyond, and less preposterous only because of their remoteness from tangible concrete proof?

-  As my mind reeled amidst this chaos, I became conscious of a mixed grating and whirring from all three machines lately linked to the cylinder&mdash;a grating and whirring which soon subsided into a virtual noiselessness.
+  As my mind reeled amidst this chaos, I became conscious of a mixed grating and whirring from all three machines lately linked to the cylinder--a grating and whirring which soon subsided into a virtual noiselessness.
 What was about to happen?
 Was I to hear a voice?
 And if so, what proof would I have that it was not some cleverly concocted radio device talked into by a concealed but closely watching speaker?
 Even now I am unwilling to swear